Christian Aid Syria is based in London, United Kingdom. We support partners in Syria, Lebanon and Iraq.

 Staff from one of our local partners were also displaced multiple times during this period.
 Christian Aid therefore supported staff members and their families through providing rent, furniture, kitchen supplies, and food.

-To respond to the COVID-19 pandemic, Christian Aid is currently supporting a partner to distribute more than 8,000 hygiene kits and conduct awareness raising in camps in Northwest Syria.
+To respond to the COVID-19 pandemic, Christian Aid supported a partner to distribute more than 8,000 hygiene kits and conduct awareness raising in camps in Northwest Syria.

 Education and Resilience

-Through an EU-funded project, a partner has set up four community centres in Northwest Syria.
+Through an EU-funded project, “Creating Alternative Futures: education Syrian adolescents”, a partner has set up four community centres in Northwest Syria.
 These centres provide safe spaces and improve the skills, resilience and social inclusion of young people through education, vocational training, psychosocial support and community involvement.

 Through this same project, young people have been trained in disaster response, first aid and COVID-19 protocols.
 Three local volunteer first response committees have been established following the training.
 They are conducting awareness raising in communities on proper handwashing, as well as sanitising tents and public spaces.